hypermedia-app/Alcaeus/gitbook/representations/affordances/links.md

 <http://example.com/Barney> foaf:knows <http://example.com/Fred>
 ```

-## Not all links are dereferencable
+## Not all resources are meant to be dereferenced

 The problem this causes is that without additional information, the client has no way to tell
 if a given resource is actually intended for dereferencing.
 In other words it does not make sense